dcavar/TreebankParser/PCFG/README.md

 ## Description

-This BNF defines a more complex PCFG-rule formalism than actually is used by TreeBankParserSA and other tools that I developed for PCFG generation and processing.
+This BNF defines a more complex PCFG-rule formalism than actually is used by TreeBankParserSA.
 See the included *test.txt* grammar example.
 The parser can processes a relative-frequency grammar that makes use of rules using the following notation: